 PB&J for lunch, of course!

-We had one last stop before we left the park for the day (even though we were slightly overdue for a nap).
+We had one last stop before we left Forest Park for the day (even though we were slightly overdue for a nap).
 But I had to check out the Farmer’s Market.
 Again, we moved our car to be closer to the market, which takes place just near the Cyr Arena.

-The Market is held every Tuesday from 12:30 to 6 during the harvest season (usually May through October).
+The Forest Park Farmer’s Market is held every Tuesday from 12:30 to 6 during the harvest season (usually May through October).
 Also, if you are just going to the Park for the Market, you can actually park for FREE.